daveuu/baga/docs/guide1.md

 --arguments HaplotypeCaller '__sample_ploidy 1 __heterozygosity 0.001'
 --GATK_jar_path ~/GenomeAnalysisTK.jar --JRE_1_7_path ~/Downloads/jre1.7.0_80/bin/java
 ```
-The above command called the GATK HaplotypeCaller with the options `--sample_ploidy 1 --heterozygosity 0.001`: you must substitute the leading dashes (-) with underscores (_) so as not to confuse BAGA.
+The above command called the GATK HaplotypeCaller with the options `--sample_ploidy 1 --heterozygosity 0.001`.
+You must substitute the leading dashes (-) with underscores (_) so as not to confuse BAGA.

 ```bash
 baga/baga_cli.py CallVariants \